-Payout ratio (degree of achievement against the corporate performance goal)
+1) Payout ratio (degree of achievement against the corporate performance goal)

-Since the Company’s foundation in FY2008, the Group has adopted consolidated operating income as its indicator to strongly motivate executives to achieve annual goals, with a view toward quickly establishing a sound operational base for the Group and launching its management on a growth track into the future.
+Since the Company’s foundation in FY2008, the Group has adopted consolidated operating income as its indicator to strongly motivate officers to achieve annual goals, with a view toward quickly establishing a sound operational base for the Group and launching its management on a growth track into the future.

 Specifically, the payout ratio shall be 1.00 (100%) upon the full achievement of the operating income goal, and designed to vary within the range between 0.00 (0%) at minimum and 2.00 (200%) at maximum, in proportion to the degree of achievement.
 The amounts of consolidated operating income corresponding to such minimum and maximum factors shall be determined for each fiscal year, based on the absolute standards of the targeted amount, with a view toward providing clear and effective incentives.

-Payout ratio (personal qualitative evaluation)
+2) Payout ratio (personal qualitative evaluation)

-Allocation ratio (weight)
+3) Allocation ratio (weight)

 Basic Approaches to the Internal Control System and the Progress of System Development Updated

-Isetan Mitsukoshi Holdings Ltd. (hereinafter the “Company”) develops the system below (hereinafter the “Internal Control System” to ensure the compliance of its business operations as part of its attempts to conduct healthy and transparent group management and maximize corporate value.
+Isetan Mitsukoshi Holdings Ltd. (hereinafter the “Company”) develops the system below (hereinafter the “Internal Control System”) to ensure the compliance of its business operations as part of its attempts to conduct healthy and transparent group management and maximize corporate value.

-“Regulations and other systems involving management of risks of loss to the Company” (Article 100, Paragraph 1, Item 2 of the Companies Act Enforcement Regulations)
+“Regulations and other systems involving management of risks of loss to the Company” (Article 112, Paragraph 2, Item 2 of the Companies Act Enforcement Regulations)